newlandsvalley/tunebank-node/README.md

 ## Configuration

 Configuration is by means of `tunebank.conf` in the `server/conf` directory  (and also needed in the `migration/conf` and `importation/conf` directories).
 This is provided as `prototype-tunebank.conf` and uses the `test_database_user` as described above.

-The `mail` section allows connection only to [ethereal](https://ethereal.email/) which is a fake SMTP service suitable for testing purposes only.
-The mail authorization section uses a randonly generated user and password which has been pre-registered with ethereal.
-(SMTP is used only to complete new user registration).
-This prototype file should be renamed to `tunebank.conf` before testing.
+The `mail` section allows connection to [ethereal](https://ethereal.email/) which is a fake SMTP service suitable for testing purposes only.
+The mail authorization section describes a randonly generated user and password but this is not used.
+If the mail host is set to `smtp.ethereal.email` then a testing environment is assumed and mail is issued to a standard ethereal testing address.
+(SMTP is used only in creation of or updates to user registration).

+The prototype file should be renamed to `tunebank.conf` before testing.

 ## Reliance on a Reverse Proxy